owainow/github-copilot-mcp-server-workshop/docs/linux/part-4-copilot-integration.md

 #### Method 1: VS Code Settings UI

-1. Click on the tools Icon in your CoPilot Chat
+1. Click on the tools Icon in your CoPilot Chat (Can also press Ctrl+shift+p and type MCP then select the option "Add MCP Server")
 2. Click the "Add MCP Server" Icon in the top right corner of the tools box
 3. Select to connect to a remote MCP server using HTTP
 4. Pass in the URL of your function and press enter.